 India is life at twice the speed and thrice the passion.
 It is the destination for the curious and a country that defies definition.
 Don’t even try to understand it.
-Just go there with an open mind and an appetite for the inexplicable, the picturesque and the intriguing.
-The culture, the chaos, the visual, the history, the people, all rolled into one extraordinary place that will stimulate your senses beyond belief.
+Just go there with an open mind and an appetite for the inexplicable, the picturesque, and the intriguing.
+The culture, the chaos, the visuals, the history, and the people, are all rolled into one extraordinary place that will stimulate your senses beyond belief.

 IN A NUTSHELL

 12-14 days is the best length of time for a visit

 The best time to go is October – March

 Hindi is the official language but almost everyone speaks English

 Previously known as Bombay, Mumbai is considered the New York City of India.
 Home to the country's financial district, skyscrapers stand tall over the city’s bustling streets - walk five yards and all of human existence is revealed.
 It is the city that does not sleep - the nightlife is limitless if you are a party animal.
 Mumbai is the complete package, with a huge variety of food, music, culture, and of course, the main attraction, Bollywood.

 - Visit Dhobi Ghat, Mumbai’s 140-year-old, open-air laundromat which has an estimated half a million pieces of clothing sent through it.
 A labor-intensive process, the dhobis (washerman) have an amazingly efficient system in place and are a must-have experience when in Mumbai.